 Analyse slider performance

-Sliders are a great tool, if used properly.
+Sliders are a great tool if used properly.
 Though they can be effective in some cases, sliders should not eat up an entire website.
 Use them carefully, and only when necessary; they will have the most effect as part of a larger layout.

 One course of action is to run an A/B test in order to determine how people react to your page design and if they prefer one over the other.
 See which version has the higher conversions or brings the higher ROI.
 You can try an image slider against a static page.
 You can compare an image slider against a different slider design.
-You can tweak the controls the image slider offers, you can change the users controls, make them more visible, turn off the auto scroll etc.
+You can tweak the controls the image slider offers, you can change the user's controls, make them more visible, turn off the auto-scroll etc.

-Every page on your website should be tracked and every slider should be analysed.
+Every page on your website should be tracked and every slider should be analyzed.
 Using Google Analytics or another similar tool will be able to show you how users are using your site.
 To get a very accurate insight into how users are navigating through your slider, you might light to install Hotjar on your website.
-This tool can show a detailed view of how your page was used..
+This tool can show a detailed view of how your page was used.